 Why Study Russian?

-Our program offers a variety of courses in Russian language, literature, and culture.
+ABOUT OUR PROGRAM.
+Our program offers a variety of courses in the Russian language, literature, and culture.
 Students can pursue a major or minor in Russian.
-A major or minor in Russian is an excellent preparation for careers in law, government, international relations, business, education, and medicine.
+A major or minor in Russian is excellent preparation for careers in law, government, international relations, business, education, and medicine.
 National research has shown that students who study Russian have a much higher acceptance rate into graduate and professional programs of study.
-For careers in international business, students may choose the International Business Major with emphasis on Russian.
+For careers in international business, students may choose the International Business Major with an emphasis on Russian.
 Students may select a double major from many other subjects such as political science, international security and conflict resolution, history, geography, etc.

 We are committed to working with all students who want to learn Russian.